tetenc555/OpenCoreEFI_Lenovo_Ideapad_320_15IKB/README.md

 ## Misc

+### Running systems older then Big Sur
+If you need to run systems older then Big Sur, you will need to get the 1.0.0 release, as it is configured to use the MacBook Pro 2017 SMBIOS.
+It will run from 10.12.5 all the way to 13.2 (latest tested, probably it will run all Ventura versions) with no problems.
+The SMBIOS just had to be updated to an MacBook Air 2020 cause apple isnt natively supporting 2017 Macs anymore </3

 ### Disabling boot sound
 There is an way to disable it via the EFI but you can just go to the settings app and disable it under Audio Preferences!!